 How is social work shaped by global issues and international problems and how should it address them?
 This book employs a radical perspective to examine international social work.

 Globalisation had opened up many issues for social work, including how to address global inequalities, the impact of global economic problems and trends towards neoliberalism.
-By examining the origins of modern social work, problematizing its definition and addressing the care/control dichotomy the book reveals what we can learn from different approaches and projects across the globe.
+By examining the origins of modern social work, problematising its definition and addressing the care/control dichotomy the book reveals what we can learn from different approaches and projects across the globe.

-Case studies from the UK, US, Canada, Spain, Latin America, Australia, Hungary and Greece bring the text to life and allow both students and practitioners to apply theory to practice.
+Case studies from the UK, the US, Canada, Spain, Latin America, Australia, Hungary and Greece bring the text to life and allow both students and practitioners to apply theory to practice.

 Iain Ferguson is Honorary Professor of Social Work and Social Policy at the University of the West of Scotland and co-editor of Critical and Radical Social Work: an International Journal.

 Vasilios Ioakimidis is Professor of Social Work and Director of the Centre for Social Work at the University of Essex.

 Michael Lavalette has published widely on radical social work and contemporary social movements.
 He is co-editor of Critical and Radical Social Work journal.